AlexLimWY/user-centric-assg/README.md

 - The text for "A Star Is Born" was copied from the following Wikipedia article: [A Star Is Born (2018 film)](https://en.wikipedia.org/wiki/A_Star_Is_Born_(2018_film))

 ### Media
+- All pictures (except the Hero image on the Home page and the Lady Gaga logo on the top left of every page) were taken from Wikipedia (www.wikipedia.org)
-- The photos used in this site were obtained from ...
+- The Hero image was taken from http://www.f-covers.com/ .
+- The Lady Gaga logo was taken from https://shop.ladygaga.com/ .
 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from Lady Gaga as she is a very famous and talented person who can sing, act and dance.
+-
+mrudge@gmail.com